Is Oracle Pruning the True Oracle?: Introduction

-Despite the long history and extensive usage, few (if not none) have questioned whether the idea of oracle pruning really holds.
-In this paper, we think we \textit{should} reexamine its validity, at least for today's deep learning models, for the following reasons.

-(1) Several recent studies \cite{gale2019state,li2022revisiting,wang2023state} have reported a puzzling phenomenon that the simple magnitude pruning~\cite{han2015deep,li2017pruning} or even random pruning~\cite{li2022revisiting} can match or even surpass many pruning criteria derived from the Taylor expansion form of oracle pruning.
-Namely, the theories appear sound, while the promised methodology advantage of oracle pruning is never fulfilled in practice.

-(2) A limitation in different pruning criteria noted by~\cite{huang2021rethinking} is that different pruning approaches actually select very similar weights to remove.
-Many widely referenced pruning criteria yield almost identical importance scores for filters, leading to similar pruned network structures, despite theoretical differences between the criteria.
+Despite the long history and extensive usage, few (if any) have questioned whether the idea of oracle pruning really holds.
+In this paper, we think we should reexamine its validity, at least for modern deep learning models, for the following reasons: (1) Several recent studies~\citep{gale2019state,li2022revisiting,wang2023state} have reported a puzzling phenomenon that the simple magnitude pruning~\citep{han2015deep,li2017pruning} or even random pruning~\citep{li2022revisiting} can match or even surpass many pruning criteria derived from the Taylor expansion form of oracle pruning.
+Namely, the theories appear sound, while the promised methodology advantage of oracle pruning is never fulfilled in practice; (2) A limitation in different pruning criteria noted by~\citep{huang2021rethinking} is that different pruning approaches actually select very similar weights to remove.
+Many widely cited pruning criteria yield nearly identical importance scores for filters, leading to similar pruned network structures, despite theoretical differences among the criteria.
 This overlap suggests that certain pruning criteria may lack distinctiveness in practice.

-These counterintuitive empirical observations have confounded researchers for quite a while~\cite{gale2019state,blalock2020state,wang2023state}, but no systematical investigation has been done to explain them.
-In this paper, after we show new evidence that oracle pruning, the foundation of many pruning criteria, turns out not so grounded, these mysterious observations will be easy to comprehend.
+These counterintuitive empirical observations have confounded researchers for quite a while~\citep{gale2019state,blalock2020state,wang2023state}, but no systematic investigation has been done to explain them.
+In this paper, after we present the new evidence that oracle pruning, which is the foundation of many pruning criteria in the conventional three-stage pruning pipeline, turns out to be \textit{not so grounded}, those ``mysterious'' observations will become easy to comprehend.